Bull of Heaven (band): 2014–present

-In early 2014, the band released a fan-made compilation of love songs, 300: Songs for Girls, followed by 301: Weed Problem II–V, and another extremely lengthy piece, 302: It is Part of Space and Time, which runs for at least 86,370,000,000 years.
+In early 2014, the band released a fan-made compilation of love songs, 300: Songs for Girls, followed by 301: Weed Problem II–V, and another extremely lengthy piece, 302: It is Part of Space and Time, which runs for at least 86 billion years.
 Clayton Counts was interviewed by Vice in the Netherlands, discussing a range of topics related to the band and their sonic approach.

-On April 24, 2014, psychedelic rock band The Flaming Lips included a reference to Bull of Heaven in the liner notes of the vinyl release of the condensed version of their 24 hr. long piece 7 Skies H3.
+On April 24, 2014, psychedelic rock band The Flaming Lips included a reference to Bull of Heaven in the liner notes of the vinyl release of the condensed version of their 24 hour long piece 7 Skies H3.
 The Flaming Lips mistakenly call the band "Bull in Heaven," but refer to their pieces 118: The Chosen Priest and Apostle of Infinite Space and 210: Like a Wall in Which an Insect Lives and Gnaws specifically.

 On July 10, 2014, the band released 305: Hostages are Human Beings.
-On July 12, 2014, 303: n(k), 304: 0(2^18x5^18) and 306: It is Not a Lack of Love were released.
+On July 12, 2014, 303: n(k), 304: 0(2^18x5^18) and 306: It is Not a Lack of Love were released, with the first two being over nine billion years and over three septillion years long respectively, although 306 is only 10 minutes and 51 seconds long.
 On the very next day, they released several other tracks of various lengths.
-By the time, 310: ΩΣPx0(2^18×5^18)p*k*k*k is their longest release, and lasts for 3.343 quindecillion years.
+As of today, 310: ΩΣPx0(2^18×5^18)p*k*k*k is their longest release, and lasts for 3.343 quindecillion years.

-In May 2016, Bull of Heaven were featured in a scholastic article entitled "Unperformable Works and the Ontology of Music" in the British Journal of Aesthetics, published by Oxford University Press.
+In May 2016, Bull of Heaven were discussed in Wesley Cray's essay "Unperformable Works and the Ontology of Music", written for Grand Valley State University and published in the British Journal of Aesthetics.

+On October 17, 2016, Bull of Heaven released their final numbered release, 353: To Fill the Mouth of Their Monster, although pieces 334 onward never made it onto their website.

 On December 4, 2016, Bull of Heaven made a post on their Facebook page announcing the death of member Clayton Counts.

-After Counts' death, Bull of Heaven remained inactive, however on September 12, 2018, Neil released the first new Bull of Heaven piece since Counts' death, titled "Fight Night for the Ghosts of Heaven".
+After Clayton Counts' death, Bull of Heaven remained inactive, however on September 12, 2018, Neil Keener released the first new Bull of Heaven piece since Counts' death, titled "Fight Night for the Ghosts of Heaven".
 Neil has continued to make releases under the Bull of Heaven moniker, focusing on musical styles akin to progressive electronic and post-rock.

 Musical style

 Bull of Heaven is mostly known for its slow, lengthy, unchanging music.
-Usually the focus is around dark ambient, minimalism, and drone; however, the band is not limited to just these genres.
-237: Disordered Before the Naked Picture of Despair is an avant-garde jazz loop.
-Similarly, 261: A Feeling for the Order Lying Behind the Appearance is a more traditional progressive rock/avant-garde jazz song.
-There are elements of spoken word, post-rock, harsh noise, modern classical, drone doom, and many more throughout the band's discography.
+Usually the focus is around dark ambient, minimalism, and drone; however, the band is not limited to just these genres and is a polystylistic act that has made several works in various other different styles.
+Pieces in their discography have been categorized as soundscapes, found sound, spoken word, post-rock, harsh noise, contemporary classical music, drone doom, avant-garde jazz and electronica.

 Live performances

-Bull of Heaven has only performed a handful of live shows, notably a party held by the Japanese band Boris in Denver in 2010, and at the Lemp Neighborhood Arts Center in St. Louis in 2014.
+Bull of Heaven has only performed a handful of live shows, notably at a party held by the Japanese band Boris in Denver in 2010, and at the Lemp Neighborhood Arts Center in St. Louis in 2014.